Base64 Encoder/Decoder

 Best Practice

 Q: Is Base64 a form of encryption?
-A: No, Base64 is an encoding scheme, not encryption.
-It is used for data representation, not for securing data from unauthorized access.
+A: No, Base64 is an encoding method used for data representation.
+It does not use keys and is easily reversible by anyone, so it should never be used to secure private data.